-- Drill 2-to-4 inch diameter holes to access the stud cavity. - 2.
-Probe all wall cavities through holes, before you fill them with the fill tube, to identify fire blocking, diagonal bracing, and other obstacles. - 3.
-Start with several full-height, unobstructed wall cavities so you can measure the insulation density and calibrate the blower.
+- 1. Drill 2-to-3-inch diameter holes to access the stud cavities. - 2.
+Probe all wall cavities through these holes, before you begin insulating, to identify fire blocking, diagonal bracing, and other obstacles.

+- 3. Start with several full-height, unobstructed wall cavities so you can measure the insulation density and adjust the blower.
 An 8-foot cavity (2-by-4 on 16-inch centers) should consume a minimum of 10 pounds of cellulose or 6 pounds of fiberglass. - 4.
 Insert the hose all the way to the top of the cavity.
-Start the machine, and back the hose out slowly as the cavity fills. - 5.
-Then fill the bottom of the cavity in the same way.

-- 6. After probing and filling, drill whatever additional holes are necessary for complete coverage.
-For example: above windows, missed areas with fire blocking. - 7.
-Use the blower's remote control to achieve a dense pack near the hole while limiting spillage. - 8.
-Seal and plug the holes, repair the weather barrier, and replace the siding.
+Start the machine, and back the tube out slowly as the cavity fills. - 5.
+Then fill the bottom of the cavity in the same way. - 6.
+After probing and filling, drill whatever additional holes are necessary for complete coverage.
+For example: above windows or missed areas with fire blocking. - 7.
+Use the blower's remote to control air and feed separately in order to achieve a dense pack near the hole while limiting spillage. - 8.
+Plug the holes with tufts of fiberglass batt, repair the weather barrier at each hole, and re-install the siding.

-Insulating the Wall-Floor Junction of Balloon-Framed Walls
+Insulating the Wall-Floor Junction of Two-Story Walls